 Once you’ve assessed your options and chosen the right submeters for your building, you need to install them.
 Correctly.
 Incorrectly installed submeters produce incorrect meter reads, and incorrect meter reads lead to incorrect tenant bills, which are a big problem for everyone.
+So, how can you avoid submeter installation issues?

 When metering and calculating the power of a circuit, you must multiply the breaker current of a given phase by the voltage of that same phase.
 If you multiply by the wrong phase in your calculation, your meter reads will be incorrect.
 The CTs must be in phase with the voltage reference.